What does “natsu” mean in Japanese?

 - watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

-- yori – より : a case particle used to provide a basis of comparison.
-In the example, this is used after “natsu” to provide the basis of comparison with “fuyu”.
+- yori – より : a case particle working as a comparison marker.
+In the example, this works after “natsu” to provide the target of the comparison with “fuyu”.
+Word orders in Japanese and English are different, but the role of this case particle is similar to that of “than” in English.

 - fuyu – 冬 (ふゆ) : a noun meaning ‘winter’ in Japanese.